stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 ---
 layout: post
-title: Hacking on Learning directly from Large Models
+title: Hacking on "Learning directly from Large Models"
 excerpt: This is surprisingly quick, and speed of experimentation is magical.
 A practical look at our hackathon project.
 ---